-GENERAL INFORMATION Creation date 2007 Secretariat UNI (Italy) Chairperson Ms. Mary Cleary Secretary Mrs. Veronica Salsano Scope Profession in all sectors, public and four major building blocks of ICT Pro Competences (standardize Professional competences, - Education and certification; - Code of Ethics; - Body of Knowledge (BoK). private.
-This inclu ofessionalism: ation of a comr skills and knowle rdization related to maturing the ICT des, at a minimum, activity related to mon language of digital and ICT dge applied in all domains); 428 will develop its activity are as
+GENERAL INFORMATION Creation date 2007 Secretariat UNI (Italy) Chairperson Ms. Mary Cleary Secretary Mrs. Veronica Salsano Scope four major building blocks of ICT Pro Competences (standardizan Professional competences, - Education and certification; - Code of Ethics; - Body of Knowledge (BoK). private.
+This included ofessionalism: ation of a comn skills and knowled des, at a minimum, activity related to non language of digital and ICT

 Definition, maintenance and evolution of digital Professional competences in all sectors, always looking at current business adoption and new emerging technologies and trends as they become relevant to the ICT profession as a whole (e.g. security, fintech, cloud, blockchain); Interaction with different frameworks; Curricula guidance; ICT Professional Role Profiles; Guidance for assessing the published standards; Body of Knowledge (BoK) for ICT; Development of an education and certification model related to e-CF; Developing a sustainable code of ethics in the ever-changing ICT world.
 All conceptual developments shall be consistent and interrelated.
-Structure WG 1 Ethics and other Transversal aspects WG 2 Competence, skills, knowledge and roles WG 3 Education and Training WG 4 Quality, Strategy and Outreach Webpage https://standards.cencenelec.eu/dyn/www/f?p=205:7:0::::FSP_ORG_ID:1218399&cs=16 D21D7497970A5A38FB4CCE737358BFE STANDARDIZA ATION WORK Published standards 10 Projects 0 INTERNATIONAL MEMBERS A ND NATIONAL IN IVOLVEMENT Members 34 members of CEN/CENELEC Luxembourg's involvement NO (no registered delegate)
+WG 1 Ethics and other Transversal aspects Structure WG 2 Competence, skills, knowledge and roles WG 3 Education and Training WG 4 Quality, Strategy and Outreach Webpage https://standards.cencenelec.eu/dyn/www/f?p=205:7:0::::FSP_ORG_ID:1218399&cs=16 D21D7497970A5A38FB4CCE737358BFE STANDARDIZA TION WORK Published standards 10 Projects 0 INTERNATIONAL MEMBERS AN ND NATIONAL IN VOLVEMENT Members 34 members of CEN/CENELEC Luxembourg's involvement NO (n NO (no registered delegate)